saij23/Illumio_Technical_Assessment/README.md

 It generates an output file with the required statistics: count of matches for each tag and count of matches for each port/protocol combination.

+Testing Overview

+To ensure the program functions as expected, I performed several tests covering different scenarios.
+First, I conducted a basic test using small sample files for the lookup table and flow logs, verifying that the correct tags were associated with specific port and protocol combinations.
+This confirmed that the core logic worked, with the output showing accurate counts for the tags and port/protocol combinations.
+Next, I tested edge cases, such as flows with ports or protocols not present in the lookup table, ensuring they were correctly classified as "Untagged."
+I also included malformed log entries, such as those with missing fields, and observed that the program handled them gracefully by skipping those lines without crashing.
+Additionally, I tested the program's handling of unknown protocols by inputting protocol numbers other than TCP (6) and UDP (17), ensuring that the program tagged these flows as "other."
+Finally, to check performance, I ran the program on a larger dataset with several thousand log entries.
+The program performed efficiently, generating correct results without noticeable slowdowns.
+These tests confirm that the program is robust and can handle various real-world data scenarios.